grannycart/by-sound-alone/content/preview.md

 -------------------------------------------------

-**In a world where the surface of the global oceans have become locked in a cold-war like stalemate of contention...**
+**NARRATOR: In a world where the surface of the global oceans have become locked in a cold-war like stalemate of contention...**

-_"The territorial Authority motherfuckers around here generally just shoot first, check papers later."_
+Book text: _"The territorial Authority motherfuckers around here generally just shoot first, check papers later."_

 ...